TERREMEMBER/znbase/docs/content/latest/explore/linear-scalability/scaling-transactions.md

 -->
 </ul>

-With YugabyteDB, you can add nodes to scale your cluster up very efficiently and reliably in order to achieve more read and write IOPS (input/output operations per second).
-In this tutorial, you will look at how YugabyteDB can scale while a workload is running.
-You will run a read-write workload using the prepackaged [YugabyteDB workload generator](https://github.com/yugabyte/yb-sample-apps) against a 3-node local cluster with a replication factor of 3, and add nodes to it while the workload is running.
+With ZNbaseDB, you can add nodes to scale your cluster up very efficiently and reliably in order to achieve more read and write IOPS (input/output operations per second).
+In this tutorial, you will look at how ZNbaseDB can scale while a workload is running.
+You will run a read-write workload using the prepackaged [ZNbaseDB workload generator](https://github.com/ZNbase/yb-sample-apps) against a 3-node local cluster with a replication factor of 3, and add nodes to it while the workload is running.
 Next, you can observe how the cluster scales out by verifying that the number of read and write IOPS are evenly distributed across all the nodes at all times.

 This tutorial uses the [yb-ctl](../../../admin/yb-ctl) local cluster management utility.